 The timing issues in the opinion of the insurance provider, even though to what extent will change based on the insurance company.
 That is why it pays to do your homework and shop around to find the best coverage.

-- Contestability period ~ First two years of policy.
-The consequence to lying on your application could result in the insurance company denying the payout of out your death benefit.
+- Contestability period – First two years of policy.
+The consequence of lying on your application could result in the insurance company denying the payout of out your death benefit.

 Some questions you will be asked: